10 ways to have other people do your grocery shopping, and what it will cost you

 Markups: For the Whole Foods delivery service, “Prime members can expect to see the same prices online as in-store,” a spokesperson said in an email.

 Windows: Same-day delivery is offered, when available.
-I was able to book a window 8 hours later.
+I was able to book a window eight hours later.

 Tricks: Non-Prime customers can sign up for a free 30-day trial and take advantage of these delivery services during that time.

-Where: 109 stores in Maryland, Pennsylvania, Virginia, Washington, D.C. and West Virginia.
+Where: 109 stores in Maryland, Pennsylvania, Virginia, the District and West Virginia.

 Stores: Giant and Martin’s stores.

-Membership: Not required, but customers can get a PodPass delivery subscription for $99 per year, $69 per six months or $13 per month.
+Membership: Not required, but customers can get a PodPass subscription to cover delivery fees for $99 per year, $69 per six months or $13 per month.

 Minimum order: $30.